tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_finance/restricted_safe/mart.md

 View of historical balances with payment terms and aging bucket by month; period indicates accounting period in the billing system

 {% enddocs %}

+{% docs mart_invoices_in_preview_monthly %}

+The count and amount of invoices to be billed in the future aka invoices in preview or pending invoices

+{% enddocs %}